 None of the previous five Bond actors had a physique like Craig's — certainly not Sean in Diamonds Are Forever or Roger.
 Can you imagine the response you would've gotten from Connery's Bond had you suggested going to the gym?
 Something like "Pissch off", I should imagine.

 Can you imagine Lazenby's Bond substituting working his way through the Angels of Death girls for press-ups in his room at Piz Gloria?
 What about Roger's Bond replacing cigars with protein shakes?
 Or Timothy's Bond ditching the cigarettes and vodka for low-carb meals?

-Roger never quite had the physique of the other 007s — but whatever Roger did — he seemed to have a knack for making the audience believe it was really him.
-Whether skiing off a cliff in The Spy Who Loved Me, down a bobsleigh track in For Your Eyes Only, or hanging from a blimp over San Fransico Bay in A View to a Kill, you always believed it was Roger who was capable of anything.
+Roger never quite had the physique of the other 007s — but whatever Roger did — he seemed to have a knack for making the audience think it was really him.
+Whether skiing or hanging from a blimp, you always believed it was Roger who was capable of anything.